Appeals in Original Medicare

 There are 5 levels of appeal.
 If you disagree with the decision made at any level of the process, you can usually go to the next level.
 At each level you'll get a decision letter with instructions on how to move to the next level.

-Before you start an appeal, ask your provider or supplier for any information that may help your case.
+Before you start an appeal, ask your provider or supplier for any information to make your appeal stronger.

 The first level of appeal in Original Medicare is called a Redetermination.

 Start your appeal by looking at your "Medicare Summary Notice(MSN).
 You must file your appeal by the date in the MSN.
-If you miss the deadline for appealing, you may still file an appeal and get a decision if you can show good cause for missing the deadline.
+If you miss the deadline for appealing, you may still file an appeal and get a decision if you can show good cause for missing the deadline (for example, if you have a disability, illness, or accident that delayed you from sending it by the deadline).
 What’s considered good cause for missing the deadline?

 Next, decide how to file your appeal:

-1. Fill out a "Redetermination Request Form [PDF, 100 KB]" and send it to the Medicare contractor at the address listed on your MSN.
+- Fill out a "Redetermination Request Form [PDF, 100 KB]" and send it to the Medicare Administrator Contractor.
+Where can I find the address to the MAC office?

-• Mail your documentation to the Medicare Claims office address on your MSN.
+- Mail your documentation to the Medicare Claims office address listed in Step 7 on the last page of your MSN.

 You’ll generally get a decision from the Medicare Administrative Contractor (MAC) within 60 days after they get your appeal.
 If the MAC decides that Medicare will cover the appealed item(s) or service(s), it will be listed on your next MSN.
 If the MAC decides that Medicare won’t cover the appealed item(s) or service(s), you’ll get a written decision letter (called a “Medicare Redetermination Notice”).